 - 1 Unless otherwise cited, all national data in this brief is from Closing the Digital Skills Divide (National Skills Coalition, 2023).
-Unless otherwise cited, all Arkansas-specific data is from an analysis by NSC of additional data that was not included in Closing the Digital Skill Divide. - 2 Small businesses are those posting 1-50 job ads/year; large businesses are those posting 501-1,000 job ads/year. - 3 The New Landscape of Digital Literacy (National Skills Coalition, 2020.) - 4 National Skills Coalition commissioned a nationwide online poll of 1000 registered voters.
-Impact Research conducted the poll between March 11-17, 2024.
-The margin of error for a sample of this size is +/- 3.1 percentage points at the 95% level of confidence.
+Unless otherwise cited, all Michigan-specific data is from an analysis by NSC of additional data that was not included in Closing the Digital Skill Divide. - 2 Small businesses are those posting 1-50 job ads/year; large businesses are those posting 501-1,000 job ads/year - 3 The New Landscape of Digital Literacy (National Skills Coalition, 2020.) - 4 On behalf of National Skills Coalition, Impact Research conducted a statewide online survey in Michigan of 400 likely 2020 general election voters, January 30 February 3, 2019.